 As eyelash extensions come with preset curls in grades such as J, L, B, C, D, M, U, etcetera, you don’t need to re-curl synthetic eyelash extensions.

 However, if you’re wearing mink or other natural lash fibers, fake lashes most probably will lose the preset curl after getting wet.
-Take a look at our detailed article on whether you can curl eyelash extensions to know more about it.
+Take a look at our detailed article on how to curl eyelash extensions to know more about it.

 Cheap eyelash extension services should raise a red flag in your mind.
 These cheap services usually use low-quality adhesives and low-quality lashes.